Jack McKee: Death

-He died at the age of 72 on 4 October 2015.
-He was suffering from infective exacerbated pulmonary fibrosis, the same illness which killed his father.
-His funeral was held at Larne Free Presbyterian Church and he was buried in Larne town cemetery.
-TUV leader Jim Allister described him as "Fearless in his defence of unionism and unafraid to often stand alone, it was a great privilege to have him as a TUV councillor."
-Former DUP colleague Sammy Wilson called him a 'dedicated public servant' and despite their political differences they maintained a cordial relationship.
-Sinn Féin councillor James McKeown, while acknowledging McKee's death would be a loss to his community and Larne in general, stated he was an "uncompromising loyalist through and through" and he wasn't in full support of the steps Larne was taking to change its image.
+McKee died at the age of 72 on 4 October 2015, from infective exacerbated pulmonary fibrosis, the same illness which killed his father.
+His funeral was held at Larne Free Presbyterian Church and his body buried in the town cemetery.

+TUV leader Jim Allister described McKee as "fearless in his defence of unionism and unafraid to often stand alone, it was a great privilege to have him as a TUV councillor".
+Former DUP colleague Sammy Wilson called him a "dedicated public servant" and despite their political differences they maintained a cordial relationship.
+Sinn Féin councillor James McKeown, while acknowledging his death would be a loss to his community and Larne in general, stated he was an "uncompromising loyalist through and through" and never fully supportive of the steps Larne took to change its image.

-He was married with two children and six grandchildren.
+McKee was survived by his wife, two children and six grandchildren.